sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

 ## 📖 Overview

 This assistant leverages real-time computer vision and NLP to guide users through changing a flat tire using an egocentric (chest-mounted) camera.
-Inspired by energy optimization projects like V2G, this project focuses on practical, real-world assistance using a lightweight CV-NLP pipeline.
+Inspired by MECCANO project, this project focuses on practical, real-world assistance using a lightweight CV-NLP pipeline.

 The assistant detects tools, tracks task progress, and provides interactive, step-by-step visual and voice instructions.